defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

 At its heart, Ethereum is a **transaction-based state machine**.
 Each transaction modifies a global state (balances, storage, etc.), and blocks group these transactions in an orderly sequence.

-**State Evolves Block by Block:** Each block includes a set of valid transactions, and the network collectively “*executes*” these on top of the previous state to arrive at a new state.
+**State Evolves Block by Block:** Each block includes a set of valid transactions, and the network collectively "*"executes*" these on top of the previous state to arrive at a new state.
 [Mastering Ethereum](https://wiki.anomalous.xyz/pdfs/mastering-ethereum.pdf) (Ch.
 4 & 5) and the [Ethereum Gitbook](https://cypherpunks-core.github.io/ethereumbook/02intro.html) detail how balances, contract storage, and code get updated deterministically.

 **Block Structure: a b**locks contain:

 - A **header** (metadata like parent block hash, timestamp, base fee).
 - A **list of transactions**.
 - (Post-merge) A set of **withdrawals** for PoS validators.
-- An (unused) “ommers” field, legacy from PoW.
+- An (unused) "ommers" field, legacy from PoW.

 If you want to dive deep into this, the [Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf), sections 4 & 11, rigorously define the block header fields (e.g., `stateRoot`, `transactionsRoot`, `receiptsRoot`) and how they point to tries that represent the world state, transactions, and transaction receipts.